vistle/vistle/README.md

 Building Vistle
 ---------------

-Create a subdirectory for building, change to it, and invoke cmake:
+Create a subdirectory for building, change to it, and invoke CMake:

       cmake ..